Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 {
 	super.onCreate(savedInstanceState);
 	KidozSDK.initialize(getApplicationContext(), "publisherID", "securityToken");
-	...the rest of your main activity onCreate
+	//the rest of your main activity onCreate
 }
 ```